Bertrand Baguette

 Bertrand Marcel Nicolas Baguette (born 23 February 1986) is a Belgian professional racing driver.
 In 2013, he won the 24 Hours of Le Mans in the LMP2 class and the FIA WEC LMP2 class title.
 In 2017, he won the final running of the Suzuka 1000km in Super GT.
 Bertrand is the 2022 Super GT 500 Champion with Nissan.

 Career

 Karting

-Aged 14, Baguette began karting in his inter-provincial championship, driving "Blue" class karts, in which he finished fifth.
+At the age of fourteen, Baguette began karting in his inter-provincial championship, driving "Blue" class karts, in which he finished fifth.
 He then moved up to junior level for 2001, competing again in the inter-provincial championship but also competed in the national championship for the first time.
 He finished third in the provincial level championship, but was four places lower in the national.
-Baguette competed in four different Intercontinental A class championships in 2002, with a runner-up position at the provincial level, despite competing in only certain events, due to prior higher-ranked commitments in the Belgian, French or European championships.
+Baguette competed in four different Intercontinental A class championships in 2002, with a runner-up position at the provincial level, despite competing in only certain events due to prior higher-ranked commitments in the Belgian, French or European championships.
 He then completed in a fourth year of karting, winning the Belgian Championship and again finished runner-up in a partial campaign in the provincial championship.
 He also won a scholarship to give him a drive in 1600cc Formula Renault Belgium.